RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/regards-installation-manual.md

   sudo {install_dir}/REGARDS/sbin/microservice_regards.sh -t {component_name} status
   ```

-- If the `Security Level` you chose was `Standard`, you will need to start each component installed with the following command (again, remember to always begin with `Config` and `Registry`):
+- If the `Security Level` you chose was `Standard`, use the following command (remember to always begin the components in the good start order):
 ```shell
 {install_dir}/REGARDS/bin/status_microservice.sh -t {component_name}
 ```